 After the introduction, a space journey starts and the traveler (aka. student) starts exploring the universe from the local sky towards the end of observable universe, finalizing with a general view of Cosmos (i.e. including things/thoughts beyond the observable universe).

-Content of ALL exams will not include previous exam's content:
+Content of each exam will not include previous exam's content:

 MT1 - Chapters 1-7